i-pi/i-pi/docs/src/tutorials.rst

 signifies that the server socket has been opened and is waiting for connections from client codes.

-At this point the driver code is run in a new terminal from the “drivers” directory using the command specified above:
+At this point, the driver code is run in a new terminal from the “drivers” directory using the command:

 .. code-block::

-   > i-pi-driver -m sg -h localhost -o 15 -p 31415
+   > i-pi-driver -m sg -a localhost -o 15 -p 31415

+The option “-m” is followed by the empirical potential required, in this case we use “sg” for Silvera-Goldman, “-a localhost” sets up the client hostname (address) as “localhost”, “-o 15” sets the cut-off to 15 Bohr, and “-p 31415” sets the port number to 31415.

-The i-PI code should now output a message saying that a new client code has connected, and start running the simulation.
+The i-PI code should now output a message saying that a new client code has connected, and started running the simulation.

 Output data
 ~~~~~~~~~~~

 Once the simulation is finished (which should take about half an hour)
 it should have output “tut1.md”, “tut1.force”, “tut1.pos_0.xyz”,
-“tut1.pos_1.xyz”, “tut1.pos_2.xyz”, “tut1.pos_3.xyz”, “tut1.checkpoint”
+“tut1.pos_1.xyz”, “tut1.pos_2.xyz”, “tut1.pos_3.xyz”, “tut1.checkpoint”,
+“tut1.forces_1.xyz”, “tut1.forces_2.xyz”, “tut1.forces_3.xyz”, “tut1.forces_4.xyz”,
 and “RESTART”.

 Firstly, we consider the checkpoint files, “tut1.checkpoint” and